j-fischer/rflib/README.md

 -   Log Archive using Big Objects
 -   Dashboard for all Object and Field permissions for Profiles and Permission Sets
 -   Supports logging in Flow and Process Builder
--   Supports Salesforce Functions (NodeJs only)
+-   Supports Salesforce Functions (NodeJS only)

 #### Feature Switches (package RFLIB-FS):